jgkelly/FreezerState/readme.md

 - `slack_enabled`: Set to `True` to enable notifications via Slack.
 - `slack_webhook_url`: Set this value to the URL you have configured to a Slack webhook application.
 Slack has a good article on setting up a Webhook [here](https://api.slack.com/messaging/webhooks).

+### Homeassistant Section

+This section contains the configuration values needed to enable status reporting to Homeassistant.

+- `homeassistant_enabled`: (boolean) Set to `True` to enable status updates to Homeassistant.
+- `homeassistant_url`: (string) Set this value to the URL configured to accept temperature update values.